paudelgaurav/django_q_example/README.md

-## Example django project demonstrating usecase of django_Q
+## Example Django project demonstrating usecase of django_q

 ### How to run ?